ariejdl/SDL.jl/README.md

 sdl_gl_swapbuffers
 ```

-See the Examples directory for translations of the first ten NeHe tutorials
+See the Examples directory for translations of sixteen NeHe tutorials into
-into Julia-SDL.
+Julia-SDL.

 Have fun!